 Myth 15: RVing is About Spontaneous Travel

 Truth: RV travel requires a healthy amount of planning and preparation.
-From choosing RV-friendly roads to finding campgrounds with your preferred amenities, many RVers utilize a trip-planning tool to help map out an itinerary.
-A little planning goes a long way in reducing stress.
+From choosing RV-friendly roads to finding campgrounds with your preferred amenities, many RVers utilize a trip planning tool instead of flying by the seat of their pants and winding up sleeping in Wal-Mart parking lots.

 Myth 16: Bigger RVs are Always Better for Families

-Truth: Bigger can mean more interior living space, but larger RVs are also trickier to maneuver and aren’t as fuel-efficient as smaller models.
-Weigh these considerations when picking your family RV.
+Truth: Bigger can mean more interior living space, but larger RVs are also harder to maneuver and typically get low miles per gallon.
+Study these important considerations when picking your family RV.

 Myth 17: All RVers Hate Dealing with Their Holding Tanks

 Truth: Learning how to empty your RV’s holding tanks can be a challenge for new RVers.
-But once you get the hang of it, it’s simply a minor chore to handle for the major benefits of living in an RV.
+But once you get the hang of it, it’s simply a minor step to overcome for the major benefits of living in an RV.

 Myth 18: All RVers Desire Solitude

-Truth: RVers are a diverse crowd with different goals and intentions for their RV travels.
-While some prefer boondocking, where they can enjoy privacy and serenity, others prefer locations close to breweries, coffee shops, co-working spaces, and places of community.
+Truth: Just like RVs themselves, RVers also come in many shapes and sizes.
+They also have varying goals and intentions for their RV travels.
+While some prefer boondocking, where they can enjoy privacy and serenity, others prefer locations close to breweries, coffee shops, co-working spaces, and other types of places where community tends to gather.

 Myth 19: Most RVers are Weekend Warriors